triggerdotdev/fetch-hero/README.md

 const response = await fetch("http://google.com");
 ```

-By default caching is disabled, you can enable it by setting the `httpCache.enabled` option to `true`
+By default http semantic caching is disabled, you can enable it by setting the `httpCache.enabled` option to `true`

 ```js
 const fetch = fetchHero(nodeFetch, { httpCache: { enabled: true } });